Exceptional Family Member Program

 Moms, dads, and caregivers may bring their children for playtime, activities and to meet other military families.
 Ages 0 through preschool.
 Open to all military families.

 FFSC Clinical Counseling services can directly improve the quality of life of service members and their family members by addressing the stressors facing today's military caused by family hardships, marital conflicts, parent/child issues, money concerns, frequent moves, health and environmental factors and other difficulties.
 For an appointment with a counselor, call 202-685-6019.

-Let's face it, relationships don't come with instructions.
-When you're upset with your spouse and feeling distant, what must your spouse do or say to help put you in the mood to reconcile?
-Come join us to learn how to have open communication.
+Let's face it: relationships don't come with instructions.
+When you're upset with your spouse, what must your spouse do or say to help put you in the mood to reconcile?
+Join us to learn how to have open communication.

 The Atlantic Fleet Career Information Team from Anacostia conducts a mandatory CARIT brief to all honorably separating military members to receive the necessary page 13 required for separation outprocessing.